 We appreciate the \$20 million Congress provided for assistance to Libya in FY 2016, which will enable us to respond quickly to current andemerging needs.
 Our foreign assistance funding allows the United States to join other donor countries who are leading stabilization and security efforts.
-For example, we intend to contribute up to \$4 million to the UNDP-led Stabilization Fund for Libya (SFL), subject to Congressional approval, which will provide support for small-scale infrastructure projects, and we look forward to working with you when we notify these funds.

-projects, and we look forward to working with you when we notify these funds.
-Our FY 2017 assistance request for Libya is \$20.5 million and we expect targeted opportunities for new programming in FY 2017.
+For example, we intend to contribute up to \$4 million to the UNDP-led Stabilization Fund for Libya (SFL), subject to Congressional approval, which will provide support for small-scale infrastructure our FY 2017 assistance request for Libya is \$20.5 million and we expect targeted opportunities for new programming in FY 2017.
 Our FY 2017 request will support programs to increase security and counterterrorism capabilities while creating a more inclusive and human rights-respecting national government.
 U.S. foreign assistance funds will build Libyan governance capacity, which is crucial to stopping the spread of terrorist groups.